Record floods breach Arkansas levee

-The fast-flowing Arkansas River smashed a 40-foot hole in a levee in rural western Arkansas, causing water to spill into a nearby community.
-In northeast Missouri, a levee was overtopped on the Mississippi River, and another levee was topped on the Missouri River in the central part of the state.
+The fast-flowing Arkansas River smashed a 12-metre hole in a levee in rural western Arkansas, causing water to spill into a nearby community.
+In north-east Missouri, a levee was overtopped on the Mississippi River, and another levee was topped on the Missouri River in the central part of the state.

+Late Friday, the National Weather Service in Little Rock said in a tweet that a levee had failed in North Little Rock and flash flooding was expected.

+“Move to higher ground and heed the advice of local officials,” the weather service said.

 The flooding has been building for days because of heavy rainfall upstream.
 In Arkansas, officials were warning of more potential problems on an already strained levee system.